 Color In Film Props

-Color is a powerful tool when it comes to making your costume look real, especially in film props.
+A color is a powerful tool when it comes to making your costume look real, especially in film props.
 It’s important to use the right colors to achieve the desired look for your costume.

 It’s also important to know how certain colors can make your costume look unrealistic.
-Tinting, or adding a color over white, is an easy way to create a specific shade or tone of a color.
+Tinting, or adding color over white, is an easy way to create a specific shade or tone of a color.

 It can be used to both darken and lighten a color.
-For example, you could take yellow and turn it into an orange by adding some red (or vice versa).
+For example, you could take yellow and turn it into orange by adding some red (or vice versa).